Orclyx/firekeeper/README.md

 ## Other CI/CD pipeline

-In your environment:

-- Make your DigitalOcean personal access token available as an environment variable named `DIGITALOCEAN_ACCESS_TOKEN` or add it to a file named `.env` in the deployed directory.
+Make your DigitalOcean personal access token available as an environment variable named `DIGITALOCEAN_ACCESS_TOKEN` or add it to a file named `.env` in the deployed directory.
+See `.github/workflows/deploy.yml` and `bitbucket-pipelines.yml` for examples of how to install and run the worker.
-- Install or make available: Node >= 14.x and Yarn.
-- Run `yarn deploy`.

-See `.github/workflows/deploy.yml` and `bitbucket-pipelines.yml` for examples.

 # Help